Drupal-10-Compatibility/auto_entitylabel/README.md

 1. Edit the ./github/workflows/coding_standards.yml file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
 1. Edit the ./github/workflows/static_analysis.yml file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
 1. Edit the ./github/workflows/unit_tests.yml file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
+1. Edit the composer.json file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
 1. At the command line, execute `composer require drupal/<project_name>:#.x-dev`, replacing `<project_name>` with the machine name of the project, and replacing `#` with the main version number of the project you intend to remediate for coding standards compliance.
 1. Edit the README.md file, replacing `<Insert Project Name here>` with the human readable name of the Drupal project, and replace all occurrences of `<project_name>` with the machine name of the project.
 1. Remove all contents of the README.md file down to the comment below these instructions, and save the README.md file